filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled if there is a need to apply color profile when watching videos.

-### libass
-Pass the `--enable-libass` and `--enable-libass-osd` options to the waf build script.
-Use the `libass` library to provide an ability to read and display SSA (SubStation Alpha) and ASS (Advanced SSA) subtitles.
-Enable the pseudo-GUI mode that also uses the `libass` to provide OSC (on-screen controls) that allows to perform simple operations, such as play, pause, switching tracks, controlling volume, entering and leaving full-screen mode, etc.

-This flag should be enabled if there is a need to read and render subtitles, or support for graphical user interface controls.

 ### libcaca
 Pass the `--enable-caca` option to the waf build script.
 Build and install the `caca` video output driver, that uses the `libcaca` library to render video frames as a color ASCII art and can display them on a text console.